 Within areas designated 'Hamlet' on Schedule 'E', the primary use of land shall be for low density residential purposes.
 Single unit detached dwellings on lots suitably sized to allow for the proper siting and functioning of a private sanitary waste disposal system, shall be the predominant form of residential development.
 Other forms of low density residential development may also be permitted.
 The actual uses permitted shall be set out in the Zoning By-law.
+5.4.2.2 SECONDARY USES

 In addition to the primary uses, other uses may be permitted provided they are compatible with the scale and function of the hamlet.
-These uses shall include small scale commercial and industrial uses, institutional and recreational uses such as parks, schools and churches and home occupations.
+These uses shall include small scale commercial and industrial uses, institutional and recreational uses such as parks, schools and churches, and home occupations, and Additional Residential Units in accordance with Section 2.5.11.
 The actual uses permitted shall be set out in the Zoning By-law.
 An amendment to the By-law may be required.